ROCm/TransferBench/docs/conceptual/transferbench-timing.rst

       - How it is timed

     * - Test
-      - All Transfers across all executors and all ranks
+      - All transfers across all executors and all ranks
       - CPU wall-clock (``std::chrono::high_resolution_clock``)

     * - Executor
-      - All Transfers that run on this executor
+      - All transfers that run on this executor
       - Varies by executor type (see :ref:`timing-methods`)

     * - Transfer
-      - A single Transfer
+      - A single transfer
       - Varies by executor type (see :ref:`timing-methods`)

 .. _timing-methods: